 - Agri-Fos at 2.5 quarts/A. Group P7 fungicide.
 4-hr reentry.

-- Aliette WDG at 5 lb/A. Do not apply within 60 days of harvest.
+- Aliette WDG at 5 lb/A. Do not use with adjuvants.
+Do not apply within 60 days of harvest.
 Four (4) applications are necessary.
 Apply to foliage twice in fall: in early September before fall rains, then 3 to 4 weeks later.
 Apply twice in spring, starting after bud break when new growth is 1 to 3 inches long, then 3 to 4 weeks later.
 Also registered in British Columbia.
 Group P7 fungicide.
-12-hr reentry.
+24-hr reentry.

 - Fosphite at 1 to 3 quarts/A. Do not use copper products within 20 days of treatment and do not use spray adjuvants.
 Group P7 fungicide.
 4-hr reentry.